Recertification program for Lifeguard with CPR/AED and First Aid to renew your certification that can be completed now

 Per the national standards, the certification will be valid for two years from the completion date.
-The verification system allows validated certification to be viewed by employers and health department officials.
+The verification system allows validated certificate to be viewed by employers and health department officials.
 We request that you print out a copy of your American Lifeguard Association certification once you receive this official email.
 In addition, a waterproof, wallet-size certification card will be mailed to you the next business day.
 The purpose of the ALA training program is to teach candidates the knowledge and skills needed to help prevent and respond to aquatic emergencies.

-As with the national standards, the employer is to ensure that each Lifeguard candidate has all the skills and knowledge necessary for the position they are being considered.
+As with the national standards, the employer ensures that each Lifeguard candidate has all the skills and knowledge necessary for the position they are being considered.
 The employer also needs to make sure the candidate meets the requirements regarding physical and all other elements before starting employment.